-Middle School Placement Exams – Math and Language Arts
+Middle School Placement Tests — Math and Language Arts

-- Take a short amount of time prior to beginning the exam to set up your child's work area.
-You should set up an area with little to no distractions.
-Avoid high traffic areas of your home.
-And, be sure everyone in the surrounding area knows how important it is for your child to be taking this exam.
+Take a short amount of time prior to beginning the exam to set up your child's work area, avoiding high traffic areas of your home.
 Be sure your child has access to paper and pencils so you don't have to search for these items when needed.

-- Your child should do his or her own work.
-No outside resources or friends or family members should assist with the exam.
-Remember, the goal is to help you place your child into the correct Keystone course.
-If your child does not do his or her own work, the results may not accurately reflect your child's placement level and you may enroll in a course for which he or she is not ready.
+Your child should do their own work with no outside resources or support from family or friends.
+If your child doesn't do their own work, the results will not accurately reflect their placement level and they may enroll in a course for which they are not ready.

 A parent, guardian, teacher, tutor or other educational professional may grade the exam using the following keys:

-- The results may indicate the need to complete another Placement Exam.
+The results may indicate the need to complete another middle school placement test.
 If so, choose the correct placement exam above and complete it as noted.

-- Once all appropriate exams have been completed, course selections can be made.
+Once all appropriate exams have been completed, course selections can be made.
 Be sure to refer to the Results Table for additional suggestions for choosing courses.
-After choosing your courses, view our course catalog for course details.
+After choosing your courses, view the course catalog for course details.

 Thank you for your interest in The Keystone School!

 One of our enrollment consultants will contact you soon.
 In the meantime, please feel free to explore our website!